 - a) If a voucher from a publisher controlled promotion is used the amount paid by the consumer is deemed to be the total of the cash paid to the retailer and any cash they paid for the voucher. - b) The value (or perceived value) of gifts or cover mounts to the consumer have no effect on the price paid for ABC purposes.
-However cash reimbursements to the consumer must be taken into account (excluding limited low chance lottery style promotions). - c) You must retain details of promotional or special offers during the reporting period.
+Cash reimbursements to the consumer must be taken into account. - c) You must retain details of promotional or special offers during the reporting period.